Pope's tiny police force hunts the enemy within

 Lombardi said no cardinals had been heard so far.

-"They (the commission) do not want to feel under time pressure, they want to do things well with the necessary tranquillity and the time that is needed," Lombardi said.
+"They (the commission) do not want to feel under time pressure, they want to do things well with the necessary tranquility and the time that is needed," Lombardi said.

 The Vatican, which is hunting for other alleged leakers inside its ancient walls, has said that Gabriele's rights will be guaranteed and that if he is indicted he would be given a fair trial.